SuyashVanjare/crowdwisdom-trading-ai/README.md

 "Show me markets with 90%+ confidence scores"

 🤝 Contributing

 Fork the repository

-Create feature branch (git checkout -b feature/AmazingFeature)
+Create a feature branch (git checkout -b feature/AmazingFeature)

-Commit changes (git commit -m 'Add AmazingFeature')
+Commit your changes (git commit -m 'Add AmazingFeature')

-Push to branch (git push origin feature/AmazingFeature)
+Push to the branch (git push origin feature/AmazingFeature)

 Open a Pull Request

 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 📧 Contact

 Email: suyashvanjare23@gmail.com

 GitHub: @SuyashVanjare